 Faults: incorrect answers; loss of control of vehicle.

-Before starting the engine, you must make sure that your seat is in the correct position.
+Before starting the engine, you must make sure your seat and mirrors are in the correct position.
 You must also be able to safely operate all controls.
-You may score a fault for operating (or attempting to operate) controls without proper precautions, such as trying to start the engine with the handbrake applied.
+You may score a fault for operating (or attempting to operate) controls without proper precautions, such as trying to start the engine in gear or with the handbrake applied.

 Faults: failure to take proper precautions before starting the engine.

 We've already covered the vehicle's main controls in the Control category.
 This category, however, refers to the vehicle's secondary controls, like windscreen wipers, air conditioning and demisters.